testing-library/cypress-testing-library/.github/ISSUE_TEMPLATE.md

 <!--
 HI!
 PLEASE STOP TO READ THIS!!
-If you're issue is regarding one of the query APIs (`getByText`, `getByLabelText`, etc), then please file it on the https://github.com/kentcdodds/dom-testing-library repository instead.
+If your issue is regarding one of the query APIs (`getByText`, `getByLabelText`, etc), then please file it on the https://github.com/kentcdodds/dom-testing-library repository instead.
 If you file it here it will be closed.
 Thanks :)